Valparaiso Central Park Expansion

 Shive-Hattery worked with the City to plan the expansion and make improvements to the existing park environment.

 Lafayette Street, which bisects the park expansion, became Lafayette Plaza, with the addition of pedestrian amenities such as attractive landscaping, ample seating, lighting, information kiosks, water features, and a dining plaza with umbrella tables.
-New signage and identity features provide wayfinding and seasonal information, and recognize donors which made the project possible.

 On the west side of the Pavilion, the Indiana Beverage Activity Center building features a large window wall so users can watch Pavilion activities.
 The Center serves multiple purposes, offering skate rental, restrooms, public seating spaces with food service, meeting room, as well as space for storage and ice making equipment.
 A plaza west of the building provides an outdoor respite space and serves as a gateway to Central Park Plaza from the street.